haksto123/provefagprove/System_Documentation.md

 - Omega has built in security, so its easy to get started.
 - Also Omega has a lot of built in components which makes it a lot easier than rather having to make them myself
-- Omega's framework uses, vue.js, Bootstrap, and Microsoft SQL server, which are very good tools for creating apps, a good backend
+- Omega's framework uses, vue.js, Bootstrap, and Microsoft SQL server, which are very good tools for creating apps, and a good backend

 - I started using word for my documentation, but decided to switch to github since its easier to share, and people who get access can easily see new updates to my documentation